MrAngalo/rabbit-hole-3/README.md

 ## 1. Installation:

-To run install the project, use:
+To install the project, use:
 ```
 npm run build
 npm run start